khadija-djarraya/100DaysOfCode/log.md

 **Thoughts**:

 I really enjoyed applying my theoretical knowledge onto this mini-project and experimenting through trial and error.
 I am looking forward to working on more advanced deep learning projects in the future.

-**Possible Future work**:

-Presenting the results data and graphs in my vuejs portfolio.
+I also would like to work on presenting graphs of data on website interfaces in the future.

 ### Day 6: July 17th, 2023